 - Artificial Intelligence (AI)-related tools in SUD drug discovery and development to increase innovation and support a cost- and time-effective SUD drug development of pharmacotherapies.

-Projects proposing to study compounds that have already been extensively investigated or that are currently being studied in patients with SUD and projects solely focused on pain or on alcoholism not associated with SUD are of limited interest.
+Projects proposing to study compounds already extensively investigated or currently being studied in patients with SUD, and projects solely focused on pain or on alcoholism not associated with SUD are of limited interest.

 - Imaging devices intended to investigate brain function and enhance monitoring, diagnosis, and/or treatment of SUD;